vaughankraska/data_eng_2_lab3/README.md

 - The data: https://www.kaggle.com/c/forest-cover-type-prediction
 - Fit default parameters to the dataset using sklearn.ensemble.RandomForestClassifier
 - Then use Ray Tune to do hyper parameter tuning.
+To run the default tuning, cd into /tuning and run `docker compose up` or alternatively python main.py with the proper dependencies (listed in requirements.txt).
 Questions to answer:
 Q1) The hyperparameters found and the associated cross-validation score.
 How does it compare to the score for the default parameters?